cariad/rebelbase/docs/index.md

 # RebelBase

-**RebelBase** is a Python package for working with numbers of different bases.
+**RebelBase** is a Python package for working with numbers of any base.

 ## What does RebelBase do?